davezap/Better-Burning-Barrels/README.md

 ### ListMode [whole number, 0 is default]
 This option modifies the ordering and priority of Standard Conditionals and Player List Conditionals, where
-0: ListModeParamB Barrel OFF state overrides ListProximityA Barrel ON state.
+0 = ListModeParamB Barrel OFF state overrides ListProximityA Barrel ON state.
-   Both override all other Barrel "On..." settings
+Both override all other Barrel "On..." settings.
-1: ListModeParamA Barrel ON state overrides ListProximityB Barrel OFF state.
+1 = ListModeParamA Barrel ON state overrides ListProximityB Barrel OFF state.
-   Both override all other Barrel "On..." settings
+Both override all other Barrel "On..." settings.
-2: As 0 except Barrel "On..." settings override both if true.
+2 = As 0 except Barrel "On..." settings override both if true.
-3: As 1 except Barrel "On..." settings override both if true.
+3 = As 1 except Barrel "On..." settings override both if true.
-4: As 0 except Barrel "On..." settings override both if false.
+4 = As 0 except Barrel "On..." settings override both if false.
-5: As 1 except Barrel "On..." settings override both if false.
+5 = As 1 except Barrel "On..." settings override both if false.

 <!-- ----------------------------------------------------------------------- -->